AstrobioMike/AstrobioMike.github.io/R/basics.md

 <center><img src="../images/read_table_err.png" width="90%"></center>
 <br>

 Yay, our first error!
-Many error messages may seem a little cryptic at first, but you'll be surprised at how many of them magically start to make sense over time.
+Many error messages may seem a little cryptic at first, but many of them do magically start to make sense over time.
 The important part in this one is at the end where it says "line 1 did not have 22 elements".
 We know from our exploration in the terminal above that our table should have 8 columns.
 This is a sign there is something up with how R is trying to split each line into columns.

 If we take a look at the help menu for this function with **`?read.table`**: